Combinatorial descriptions of biclosed sets in affine type: A combinatorial model for biclosed sets in affine type

 Let $\Phi_i$ be any indecomposable component of $\Phi_F$, let $W_i$ be the associated affine Coxeter group and let $X_i = X \cap \Phi_i$.
 So $X_i$ is finite.
 If $\Phi_i$ is not one of the components of $\Phi'$, then $B \cap \Phi_i = X_i$; if $\Phi_i$ is one of the components of $\Phi'$, then $B \cap \Phi_i = \Phi_i \setminus X_i$.
 Either way, we deduce that $X_i$ is a finite set which is biclosed in $\Phi_i$.
 Therefore, $X_i = N_{W_i}(w_i)$ for some $w_i \in W_i$, where $N_{W_i}$ means to compute the inversion set within the Coxeter group $W_i$.
 Using the isomorphism $W_F \cong \prod_i W_i$, we see that $X = N_{W_F} \left( \prod_i w_i \right)$.
 Then, putting $w = \prod_i w_i$, \Cref{lem:ActionFormula} shows that $B = w \cdot B(F, \Phi')$. \end{proof}

 Combining our results, we have the following.

 \begin{theorem} Let $W$ be an affine Coxeter group and $W_0$ the associated finite Coxeter group.
-Biclosed sets for $W$ are in bijection with triples $(F, \Phi',w)$, where $F$ is a face of the Coxeter arrangement for $W_0$, and $w\in W$ stabilizes $F$, and $\Phi'$ is a union of indecomposable subsystems of $\Phi_F$.
-Explicitly, if $f$ is a functional in the interior of $F$, then the set associated to the triple is
+Biclosed sets for $W$ are in bijection with triples $(F, \Phi',w)$, where $F$ is a face of the $W_0$-Coxeter fan, and $w\in W$ stabilizes $F$, and $\Phi'$ is a union of indecomposable subsystems of $\Phi_F$.
+Explicitly, if $f$ is a functional in the relative interior of $F$, then the set associated to the triple is

 The triples $(F_1, \Phi'_1, w_1)$, $(F_2,\Phi'_2,w_2)$ are in the same path component if and only if $F_1=F_2$ and $\Phi'_1=\Phi'_2$. \end{theorem}

 This is Theorem~\ref{thm:Main}, with some additional details added.